-- 5.13 The Council has therefore repeatedly requested that the Black Country authorities establish a SoCG with areas of strong and moderate economic transactions with the Black Country, to address the shortfalls arising from the emerging Black Country Plan.
+- 5.16 The Council has therefore repeatedly requested that the Black Country authorities establish a SoCG with areas of strong and moderate economic transactions with the Black Country3, to address the shortfalls arising from the emerging Black Country Plan.
 However, following the suspension of the Black Country Plan in late 2022 the Council has had to prepare a SoCG across its own FEMA and the four Black Country local authorities.
 This SoCG indicates the Black Country authorities will offer their view on whether South Staffordshire's contribution to its unmet employment needs is supported through its response to the District's Regulation 19 plan consultation.
-It also indicates that the Black Country authorities will continue to work with other local authorities with strong or moderate functional economic links identified in the Black Country's urban area to address its remaining employment land shortfall. - 5.14 Alongside the Black Country's unmet needs there is emerging regional evidence of unmet market demand for regional employment sites set out in the West Midlands Strategic Employment Sites Study 2021.
-This study was produced by Staffordshire County Council and the three LEPs in the remaining West Midlands Region.
-Unlike previous regional employment studies, it has not been led by local planning authorities in the region and it is currently unclear how the study's recommendations align with the separately evidenced needs within local authorities' evidence bases within the region (such as the Black Country's).
-However, the Council will continue to participate in any follow-on work from this study progressed with the involvement of all 24 authorities covered by the initial study area, which may be progressed through the GBHMA officers group, whilst including officers from other West Midlands authorities.
-It has confirmed its willingness to participate and willingness to contribute towards the funding of such work in correspondence with the Black Country local authorities, which have led on the commissioning of the study's update. - 5.15 The latest draft of the South Staffordshire FEMA SoCG is attached in Appendix C of this document, reflecting joint efforts to agree a draft document at officer level.
-It is anticipated this will now be progressed to formal agreement with each of the individual local authorities.
+It also indicates that the Black Country authorities will continue to work with other local authorities with strong or moderate functional economic links identified in the Black Country's urban area to address its remaining employment land shortfall. - 5.17 The issue of strategic employment delivery across the wider West Midlands region has started to be explored most recently through the West Midlands Strategic Employment Sites Study (WMSESS) 2021.
+The WMSESS 2021 was commissioned by Staffordshire County Council, Black Country LEP, Greater Birmingham and Solihull LEP and Coventry and Warwickshire LEP with local planning authorities in the region not directly involved in the study.
+In this context, the study's primary focus was around engagement with the private sector to gauge market demand for new strategic employment sites, to examine recent take up, and to identify broad areas of market demand.
+It did not provide a full assessment of need (in terms of floorspace) that could be attributable at across the study area, however it did conclude that there was considerable demand for strategic employment site opportunities across the region and identified a number of broad locations around key junctions, including junctions on the M6 and M54 in South Staffordshire.
+A follow on WMSESS was commissioned in 2023 and is currently ongoing with South Staffordshire one of the partner authorities for this work. - 5.18 The latest draft of the South Staffordshire FEMA SoCG is attached in Appendix C of this document, reflecting joint efforts to agree a draft document at officer level.
+SSDC circulated this draft SoCG to all FEMA authorities in March 2024.
+Stafford Borough Council have agreed the draft SoCG at an officer Level.
+The other FEMA authorities have not confirmed agreement.
+Once agreed at officer level, it is anticipated that the draft SoCG will be progressed to formal agreement with each of the individual local authorities.
 Key correspondence with Birmingham and the Black Country on cross boundary employment shortfalls from these key areas is set out in Appendix E.